bradcar/MicroPython_BMPxxx/README.md

   * Measure change in height of 0.25 meters.

 ## Tested with BMP585 shuttle board
-Bosch makes the BMP585 shuttle board, but it must be wired as below to interface with Raspberry Pi.
+Bosch makes the BMP585 shuttle board, but it must be wired as below to use the I2C interface with Raspberry Pi.
 * 1.27mm pins not breadboard friendly (boardboards use 2.54mm)
 * 3.3v:
   * vdd to 3.3v (pin 1 of 7 pin connector)